reown-com/reown-docs/README.md

 ### Building a project with AI?

-If you're using Cursor IDE (or another AI based IDE) to build a project with Reown AppKit, we provide a `.mdc` file that enhances your development experience.
+If you're using Cursor IDE (or another AI-based IDE) to build a project with Reown AppKit, we provide a `.mdc` file that enhances your development experience.
 The `reown-appkit.mdc` file in this repository contains Cursor-specific rules and type hints for Reown AppKit.

 To use it in your project: